yarisvt/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability.md

 ---
 date: 2017-03-24T10:10:41Z
-title: Ensure High Availability
+title: Ensure High Availability for API Gateways | Tyk Docs
+diffTitle: true
+diffTitleName: Ensure API Gateway High Availability
+linktitle: Ensure High Availability
 tags: ["High Availability", "SLAs"]
-description: "Tyk features that ensure high availability for your installation"
+description: Tyk offers a whole host of features that can help you with ensuring that uptime is high and SLA’s are enforceable.
 weight: 1
 menu:
   main: